dev-dull/PyXIE/README.md

 ### Register a new `id`
 The purpose of an `id` is to enable the user to differentiate between the various places a tracking pixel has been embedded.
 For example, you would want a different `id` for tracking if a user saw an email versus tracking embedded into a specific webpage.

 Make a `POST` request to the `/register` endpoint which specifies your new `id` as a parameter using an API key specified in your configuration as the value for a `X-Api-Key` header.
+If successful, you should get a "Success" message and a status code of `201`.

 Here is an example that registers an `id` of `testing` for the service when it is running locally:
 ```bash